smithlabcode/Epiphyte/README.md

 ## Installation

-Before attempting to compile Epiphyte please make sure that
+Before attempting to compile Epiphyte please make sure:

  - GNU Scientific Library (<http://www.gnu.org/software/gsl/>)
-   is installed on your system, and
+   is installed on your system.
+ - Header-only Boost libraries (<http://www.boost.org/>) exist in the system under the default directory `/usr/include`.
- - path to the root directory of header-only Boost libraries (<http://www.boost.org/>) is defined in the environment variable BOOST_ROOT
+   Otherwise, specify the customized location of boost in the environment variable `BOOST_ROOT`:
    ```
    export BOOST_ROOT=/path/to/boost_1_64_0
    ```
  - path to Methpipe (<https://github.com/smithlabcode/methpipe>) is
-   defined in the environment variable METHPIPE_ROOT
+   defined in the environment variable `METHPIPE_ROOT`:
    ```
    export METHPIPE_ROOT=/path/to/methpipe
    ```